jazzfan2/helper_scripts/README.md

 Among other useful applications that are part of EMWM is a file-manager called 'XFile'.

-I like EMWM's configurability, which inspired me to develop a set of auxilliary scripts to customize and further extend its behaviour and ease of use.
+I like EMWM's configurability, which inspired me to develop a set of auxilliary scripts to customize and further extend its behavior and ease of use.
 As of now, the following tools are available (more to come!):

 ## changedir.sh